coderamen666/srd-v3.5-md/spells/spells-t-z.md

 Teleport table.
 Refer to the following information for definitions of the terms on the table.

-*Familiarity:* "Very familiar" is a place where you have been very often and where you feel at home.
-"Studied carefully" is a place you know well, either because you can currently see it, you've been there often, or you have used other means (such as *scrying*) to study the place for at least one hour.
-"Seen casually" is a place that you have seen more than once but with which you are not very familiar.
-"Viewed once" is a place that you have seen once, possibly using magic.
+*Familiarity:* “Very familiar” is a place where you have been very often and where you feel at home.
+“Studied carefully” is a place you know well, either because you can currently see it, you’ve been there often, or you have used other means (such as *scrying*) to study the place for at least one hour.
+“Seen casually” is a place that you have seen more than once but with which you are not very familiar.
+“Viewed once” is a place that you have seen once, possibly using magic.

-"False destination" is a place that does not truly exist or if you are teleporting to an otherwise familiar location that no longer exists as such or has been so completely altered as to no longer be familiar to you.
+“False destination” is a place that does not truly exist or if you are teleporting to an otherwise familiar location that no longer exists as such or has been so completely altered as to no longer be familiar to you.
 When traveling to a false destination, roll 1d20+80 to obtain